EddyVerbruggen/nativescript-numeric-keyboard/README.md

 # NativeScript Numeric Keyboard

-> Best not to use the yet as I'm figuring out what the best way is to grab the entered data, and what's the best way to integrate it with Angular.
+> _WARNING_ Best not to use this yet as I'm figuring out what the best way is to grab the entered data, and what's the best way to integrate it with Angular.

 <img src="https://raw.githubusercontent.com/EddyVerbruggen/nativescript-numeric-keyboard/master/screenshots/_readme-header.png" style="max-width: 100%"/>